Guides

 Four cores.
 One - lawful basis (typically: consent or pre-contract).
 Two - purpose limitation: application data only for application purposes.
 Three - data minimisation: don't ask more than needed.
 Four - retention limit: don't keep data longer than needed.

 Plus two procedural duties: information before collection, access on request.
 The rest are special cases (special categories like health, third-country transfer, etc.).
+A practical breakdown is in our article GDPR in recruiting - what you actually have to do.

 What to do in the first 30 minutes